 - Time on site: This is one of the most relevant indicators of product page performance.
 If people don’t engage with the site and leave quickly after they arrive, that is a clear sign that something is wrong with it.

 - Check the design and functionality across devices: With mobile commerce on the rise, making sure your product pages look good and function properly across multiple devices is the key to success.

 - Measure conversion rate: The ultimate goal of an e-commerce product page is to convert visitors into buyers.
 Analyze the conversion rate on a granular level to gain more insight into your visitors’ behavior to later make data-driven decisions.

 - Analyze the buying process: Is the buying process straightforward?
-Or are your visitors struggling to navigate through your product page?
+Or are your visitors struggling to navigate through your product pages?
 If they have a hard time getting the information they need, they may leave and go to a competitor’s website.

-- Page load speed: It’s important to have in mind that the balance between rich content and speed is crucial.
+- Page load speed: It’s important to keep in mind that the balance between rich content and speed is crucial.
 If your product page takes too much time to load, customers will leave the page before it even opens.

 After diagnosing the performance of your product pages, you’ll be able to define a plan for improving the overall online shopping experience.

 Even though the process of creating an engaging online shopping experience can seem daunting, start from the basics and go from there.

 Furniture is an incredibly visual industry, so having top-notch product visuals is a prerequisite for more online sales.
 According to Pinterest, over 85% of respondents put more importance on visual information than text information when shopping online for furniture.